Radon Implicit Field Transform (RIFT): Learning Scenes from Radar Signals: Additional Results

 Due to the nature of radar signal, there are cases when the signal viewing the same scene from a different angle can be apart by orders of magnitude.
 Hence, there are cases when RIFT training go into local minima or the gradient vanishes, for example, Figure \ref{sphere_result_fig} (g).
 The engineering detail for overcoming the numerical issues are in Appendix \ref{modelstructure} and \ref{optdetails}, but for the sake of completeness, we include the failed experiments in the tables\footnote{In this work, we use \textdagger in the tables to denote the failed case we present.}.

-The ``mini highway" scene is also in the comprises of a series of ``streetlights" positioned 4.4 meters from the y-axis of the scene and uniformly spaced by 3.2 meters from one another.
-All ``streetlights" are 1.8mmeters tall.
+The ``mini highway" scene is also in the comprises of a series of ``streetlights" positioned 4.4 m from the y-axis of the scene and uniformly spaced by 3.2 m from one another.
+All ``streetlights" are 1.8 m tall.
 There are ``fences" placed 4m from the y-axis and right on the y-axis.
-The height is 2.0 meters.
-There is a 2.4 meters by 0.8 meters by 1.6meters ``car" placed about 3.8 meters away from the origin of the scene.
+The height is 2.0m.
+There is a 2.4m by 0.8m by 1.6m ``car" placed about 3.8m away from the origin of the scene.
 The Table \ref{supptable_minihighway} presents the comparison between the RIFT model and the baseline.
 This experiment is the only case we noticed a conspicuous disadvantage of the viewpoint interpolation by the RIFT model.

 From the results above, we confirm that in all cases we presented, the RIFT models reconstructs the scene better with significantly less data.
 In most cases, the RIFT models interpolates the unseen viewpoints better with less data.
 Overall, we demonstrate the potential of the neural representations, with a relatively simple model configuration, in the under-researched field.
 Due to its distinctive nature, radar signal processing may need further investigation on improvement of optimization techniques to prevent the instability (like the one shown in Figure \ref{sphere_result_fig} (g)) caused by its wide distribution in magnitude.